xiphiasrex/bg3-convert2toolkit/README.md

 ---
-## Running exe
+## Running the exe
 - Download latest release, should contain Convert2Toolkit.exe, db.json, and settings.json
 - Adjust settings as needed
-- Create `convert` directory in same location as .exe
+- Create the `convert` directory in same location as the .exe
-- Put all files/project you want to convert into folder
+- Put all files/projects you want to convert into folder
 - Run .exe

 ---
-## Building exe
+## Building the exe
-- Make sure pyinstaller installed: `pip install pyinstaller`
+- Make sure pyinstaller is installed: `pip install pyinstaller`
 - From project dir run: `pyinstaller.exe --noconfirm .\Convert2Toolkit.spec`